FLAME: Federated Learning Across Multi-device Environments

-\textbf{Data Privacy.} \system{} does not share any raw data or features across devices, or between the devices and the server during FL.
+\system{} does not share any raw data or features across devices, or between the devices and the server during FL.
 Hence, it provides some level of privacy protection.
 However, recent works in FL have shown that model parameters exchanged during training could leak the raw data~\cite{boenisch2021curious}.
 This remains an open challenge with \system{} as well.
+Furthermore, \system{} assumes tha the server has shared knowledge about user-device pairs in MDEs.
 Techniques such as differential privacy~\cite{wei2020federated} are being employed in FL literature to address these challenges, and they could be applied to \system{} in future work.